 Chemical Components

 Kavalactones are the active compounds found in the kava plant.
-These compounds are responsible for the relaxing and stress-relieving effects of kava when consumed.
 There are several types of kavalactones, and the specific combination of kavalactones found in a given strain of kava can influence its effects.

 Related Link: Kava Reverse Tolerance Explained